nxp-mcuxpresso/mcuxsdk-doc/develop/document/configuration.rst

 Documentation Config
 ######################

-This section describe modulization and configuration of the MCUXpresso SDK Document
+This section describe modularization and configuration of the MCUXpresso SDK Document

 Config file
 ******************